garabaya/Deep-features-for-image-retrieval-assignament-Semana-6-/README.md

 # Deep features for image retrieval assignament (Semana 6)
-Jupyter notebook corresponding to the assignament of the Unit: "Neural networks: Learning very non-linear features" in the Coursera "Machine Learning Foundations: A Case Study Approach" course.
+Jupyter notebook corresponding to the assignament of the Unit: "Neural networks: Learning very non-linear features" in the University of Washington "Machine Learning Foundations: A Case Study Approach" course.

 ```python